Boulldog0/AssaultPlugin/README.md

 - 📊 Scoreboard Integration: Dynamic scoreboard updates during assaults.
 - ⚙️ Fully Configurable: Highly customizable plugin settings to tailor the experience to your server's needs.
 - 🔧 Admin Commands: Admin commands for resetting cooldowns and stopping ongoing assaults.
+- 🏳️ Punish players : You can punish players when they disconnect in assault if they tagged.
+You can configure if you want to give death in opponent side of the player if you want

 #### Todo List

 - 🛡️ Custom Player Titles: Introduce the ability to customize player titles for attackers/defenders.
-- 🪦 Anti Deconnexion System : Introduce new system for count kill in score if player who already tagged in the assault disconnecting.
+- 🪦 (✅) Anti Deconnexion System : Introduce new system for count kill in score if player who already tagged in the assault disconnecting.
 - 🕰️ Cooldown before pvp : Introduce new system for add period without pvp on assault start for let players prepare.

 #### Commands